MicrosoftDocs/WSL/WSL/wsl2-install.md

 This will make any new distro that you install be initialized as a WSL 2 distro.

-## Finish with verifying what versions of WSL your distro are using
+## Verify what version of WSL your distro is using

 To verify what versions of WSL each distro is using use the following command (only available in Windows Build 18917 or higher):